jenitehan/drupal_solr_cores/README.md

 Creates Solr cores for Drupal 8 websites.

-This role will create and configure Apache Solr cores as required for the [Search API Solr](https://www.drupal.org/project/search_api_solr) module.
+This Ansible role will create and configure Apache Solr cores as required for the [Search API Solr](https://www.drupal.org/project/search_api_solr) module.

 Currently supports version 8.x-1.2 of the Search API Solr module.